kubernetes/contributor-site/content/en/blog/2022/meet-our-contributors-APAC-China-region-03.md

 He states that as he is working in Azure Kubernetes Service team and spends most of his time contributing to the Kubernetes community project.
 Now he is the main contributor of quite a lot Kubernetes projects such as Kubernetes cloud provider projects.

-His open source contributions are mainly self motivated.
-In the last two years he has mentored a few students contributing to Kubernetes through the LFX Mentorship who later on got jobs due to their expertise and contributions on Kubernetes projects.
+His open source contributions are mainly self-motivated.
+In the last two years he has mentored a few students contributing to Kubernetes through the LFX Mentorship program, some of whom got jobs due to their expertise and contributions on Kubernetes projects.

 Andy is an active member of the China Kubernetes community.
 He adds that the Kubernetes community has a good guide about how to become members, code reviewers, approvers and finally when he found out that some open source projects are in the very early stage, he actively contributed to those projects and became the project maintainer.